cmoulliard/playbook-doc/02_introduction.md

 ## Introduction

-Let's start digging into [the best text-based syntax][mkdnlink] available.
+Let's start digging into the Ansible technology [the best text-based syntax][ansiblelink] available.